e-picas/bash-utils/CONTRIBUTING.md

     shellcheck --shell=bash --exclude=SC2034,SC2016 libexec/*

 ### Make a new release

+When the work gets a stable stage, it seems to be time to build and publish a new release.
+This is done by creating a tag named like `vX.Y.Z[-status]` from the "master" branch after having merged the "dev" one in.
+Please see the [Semantic Versioning](http://semver.org/) work by Tom Preston-Werner for more info about the release version name construction rules.

 To make a new release of the package, you must follow these steps: